SERA CHAIrpersON - Anita Thomas

 MJUST headshot.jpg

-Michael is a Post-doctoral research fellow with the Restoration Ecology Group at Curtin University.
-His PhD covered seed development, dormancy and germination of intractable Rutaceae in Western Australia.
-Michael’s research interests include seed biology, ex situ propagation for conservation and environmental monitoring.
+Michael is a Postdoctoral Research Fellow with the Restoration Ecology Group at Curtin University.
+Michael’s research interests include seed physiology, ecology, and ex situ propagation to better inform restoration practice.

 Brisbane, Queensland

-• Highly experienced practitioner (20 years) using a range of restoration approaches on a wide range of vegetation and habitat types.
+• Highly experienced practitioner (26 years) with advanced site assessment skills and ability to apply a range of restoration approaches on a wide range of ecosystem and habitat types.

-• Successfully worked across sectors in a range of roles i.e. state and local government, not-for-profit, private.
+• Successfully worked across sectors in a range of roles including state and local government, not-for-profit and private.

 • High level skills in linking science with practice.